 List of Online Encyclopedias – List of encyclopedias accessible on the Internet.

 Merriam Webster’s Dictionary – For more than 150 years, in print and now online, Merriam-Webster has been America’s leading and most-trusted provider of language information.

 Merriam-Webster’s Learner’s Dictionary – “A dictionary specifically for learners of the English language.”

-Michaelis – English to Brazilian Portuguese and Brazilian Portuguese to English Dictionaries among other languages into Portuguese.
+Michaelis – English to Brazilian Portuguese and Brazilian Portuguese to English Dictionaries, among other languages into Brazilian Portuguese and vice-versa.

 TheFreeDictionary.com – The American Heritage Dictionary of the English Language (American) and Collins English Dictionary (British), Complete and Unabridged.